• Blueberries

 Wang, S., Zhou, Q., Zhou, X., Zhang, F. and Ji, S. (2020).
 Ethylene plays an important role in the softening and sucrose metabolism of blueberries postharvest.
 Food Chemistry, 310, p.125965.

 This high value berry has a lifespan of around 2 weeks post-harvest – if correctly stored and managed.
-RYPEN alleviates this time pressure by slowing down the rate of ripening.
+Trial results show that RYPEN further alleviates this time pressure by slowing down the rate of ripening.

 • 25% reduction in respiration rate